johndward01/ASP.NET-Core-3.1-MVC-Identity-Demo/README.md

 # ASP.NET-Core-Identity-Demo
-An ASP.NET Core MVC web app that uses the IDentity DB for authentication and Dapper as the ORM.
+An ASP.NET Core MVC web app that uses IDentity for authentication and Dapper as the ORM.

 - Fork and clone the project
 - Then in your **Package Manager Console** window: